Oil Price Forecast 2018 - 2050

 Prices have been volatile thanks to swings in oil supply.
 Oil prices used to have a predictable seasonal swing.
 They spiked in the spring, as oil traders anticipated high demand for summer vacation driving.
 Once demand peaked, prices dropped in the fall and winter.
 So why are oil prices no longer as predictable?
 The oil industry has changed in four fundamental ways.

-Why is the United States producing so much oil at historically low prices?
+Why is the United States producing so much oil despite historically low prices?
 Many shale oil producers have become more efficient at extracting oil.
 They've found ways to keep wells open, saving them the cost of capping them.
 At the same time, massive oil wells in the Gulf began producing in large quantities.
 They couldn't stop production regardless of low oil prices.
 As a result, large traditional oil enterprises stopped exploring new reserves.
 These companies include Exxon-Mobil, BP, Chevron, and Royal Dutch Shell.

 It was cheaper for them to buy out the less efficient shale oil companies.